A quality education should help you explore new ideas and different ways of approaching problems.

 The intimate size of the MPA programs allows international students to quickly be welcomed into the Fels community and allows for close and enduring relationships with other students, faculty, and program administration.

 How to Apply

 International applicants should complete the same application as national students and will be considered for scholarships unless otherwise stated.
 To be considered for funding, no additional applications or proof of income is required.
-International applicants should have their transcripts translated into the American grading system by a translation service provider, such as World Education Services (WES).
+International applicants should have their transcripts translated into the American grading system by the translation service provider World Education Services (WES).